texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 `HelloWorld.cpp` is the file to be compiled.
 In this case, it is the file that we just wrote.
 In future usages of g++, replace `HelloWorld.cpp` with the file that you intend to compile.

-`-o HelloWorld` tells the compiler that the program should be named `HelloWorld`.
+`-o HelloWorld` tells the compiler that the compiled program should be named `HelloWorld`.
 If you typed `-o MyProgram`, it would name your program `MyProgram`.

 Hopefully, your program just compiled.